 Lomita's residential parking standards require a minimum of two garage spaces for all housing types with one to three bedrooms, and three garage spaces for larger single-family homes.
 Multifamily housing requires similar parking ratios, with the addition of required guest parking (see Table 5).
 Parking is often cited as a costly component of development, and when minimum parking requirements are regulated for uses Citywide, they leave little room for flexibility in development.
 While parking requirements are costly, the requirement to provide garage parking or enclosed parking for multifamily units is more costly and is difficult for developers to achieve and is therefore a constraint to multifamily development.
 Parking strategies that allow a market-driven approach can reduce the cost of development, increase development flexibility, and reduce costs for consumers while still providing developers with the freedom to provide parking as supported by the market.
-Program 27 will amend the Zoning Code to identify a process by which parking requirements can be reduced for religious institutions, will conduct a parking study along the City's mixed-use corridors, and will implement parking reductions for multifamily housing, including reductions of covered parking requirements.
+Through Program 11 the City will develop objective standards to help facilitate quality design paired with the increase in density, including review of enclosed parking requirements and Program 27 will amend the Zoning Code to identify a process by which parking requirements can be reduced for religious institutions, will conduct a parking study along the City's mixed-use corridors, and will implement parking reductions for multifamily housing, including reductions of covered parking requirements.
+Two of these potential efforts are reducing parking requirements for religious institutions in exchange for housing development, and conducting a parking study in walkable areas to inform opportunities for parking requirement reductions.